JorjaFox/website/_posts-old-blog/2013-10-24-frame-by-frame-recap-and-screencaps.md

     - screencaps
 ---

 Anyone remember what episode 100 was?
 Ch-ch-changes.
 That was the last 'milestone' episode we celebrated on CSI.
 Well, we here at JFO.
-I suppose we <em>kinda</em> did Living Legend, but both were 3-star episodes for Sara.
+I suppose we _kinda_ did Living Legend, but both were 3-star episodes for Sara.

 This was not that.